 Dilated cardiomyopathy (DCM):

 There is impaired systolic function and dilatation of one or both ventricles.
-It more often affects the left ventricle and then it is characterized by left ventricular dilatation associated with decreased contractile function (left ventricular EF <45%) in the absence of coronary artery disease sufficient to cause global systolic dysfunction and in the absense of abnormal ventricular loading conditions (hypertension, valvular heart disease, congenital heart disease).
+It more often affects the left ventricle and then it is characterized by left ventricular dilatation associated with decreased contractile function (left ventricular EF <45%) in the absence of coronary artery disease sufficient to cause global systolic dysfunction and in the absence of abnormal ventricular loading conditions (hypertension, valvular heart disease, congenital heart disease).
 DCM can result in heart failure with reduced ejection fraction (EF).
 Right ventricular dilation and dysfunction may also be present but are not necessary for the diagnosis.

 An abnormality of immune regulation may play a role in DCM, as suggested by the association of DCM with some HLA antigens (HLA DR4).